hashicorp/terraform-provider-azurerm/website/docs/r/mobile_network_packet_core_control_plane.html.markdown

 * `authentication_type` - (Required) How to authenticate users to access local diagnostics APIs.
 Possible values are `AAD` and `Password`.

-* `https_server_certificate_url` - (Optional) A versionless certificate URL, which used to secure local access to packet core diagnostics over local APIs by the kubernetes ingress.
+* `https_server_certificate_url` - (Optional) The versionless certificate URL used to secure local access to packet core diagnostics over local APIs by the Kubernetes ingress.

 ---